 Encourage independent play

 When your child is happily playing on their own, try not to interrupt them.
 This time is essential for the development of their creativity and imagination.
-Do be sure to sneak a peek though and watch them for a while, as you will gain so much insight into their little world!
+Do be sure to sneak a peek though and watch them for a while.
+Doing this will give you so much insight into their little world!

-Give your child the opportunity to play and interact with a diverse range of people (children of different ages and abilities, and other adults).
+Give your child the opportunity to play and interact with a diverse range of people.
+That includes children of different ages and abilities, and other adults.
 This will help immensely with social and emotional development and communication skills.

 If you are still not sure of the most effective way to help your child play, the best person to ask advice from is your child.
 Listen to what they have to say.
 They will know better than any adults, the best ways for them to learn, have fun and play games.
 After all, “Listening is where love begins” (Fred Rogers).